gavinkendall/autoscreen/README.md

 This locks the screen capture session until the passphrase is successfully entered to unlock the session.
 The passphrase is stored as a SHA-512 hash.

--config="filepath"
-Sets up various paths of the application's folders and files using a specified configuration file.
-(where filepath is the path and name of the configuration file to use) For example, "-config=C:\MyAutoScreenCapture.conf" will start the application using the config file named "MyAutoScreenCapture.conf" on the C:\ drive.

 -label="x"
 Applies a label to each screenshot given the provided text.